Bridgnorth town centre arrest over suspected drug dealing

-A man was arrested over suspected drug dealing by police on a town-centre patrol in Bridgnorth.
+A person was arrested over suspected drug dealing by police on a town-centre patrol in Bridgnorth.

-Officers said the arrest came on Wednesday evening after they were given information about potential drug dealing in the area.
+Officers arrested a person on Wednesday evening (August 13) after they were given information about potential drug dealing in the area.

 Following the arrest they have urged the public to get in touch if they have suspicions over crimes and dealing taking place in the town.